wp-plugins/ajax-load-more/README.txt

 == Frequently Asked Questions ==

+= What are the steps to getting Ajax Load More to display on my website =

+1. Create your shortcode
+2. Add the shortcode to your page, by adding it through the content editor or placing it directly within one of your template files.
+3. Load a page with your shortcode in place and watch Ajax Load More fetch your posts.

 = What are my server requirements? =

 Your server must be able to read/write/create files.
-Ajax Load More creates the default repeater on plugin activation and in order to modify the output you are required to write to the file as well.
+Ajax Load More creates the default repeater on plugin activation and in order to modify the output we are required to write to the file as well.

 = Is the ajax functionality secure? =